danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 > "Data transferred between Amazon S3, Amazon Glacier, Amazon DynamoDB, Amazon SES, Amazon SQS, Amazon Kinesis, Amazon ECR, Amazon SNS, or Amazon SimpleDB and AWS Lambda functions **in the same AWS Region is free**."--from AWS Lambda <a href="https://aws.amazon.com/lambda/pricing/" target="_blank" rel="noopener noreferrer">pricing</a> page

-Otherwise, data transferred into and out of Lambda functions will be charged at the <a href="https://aws.amazon.com/ec2/pricing/on-demand/" target="_blank" rel="noopener noreferrer">EC2 data transfer rates</a> as listed here under the “Data transfer” section.
+Otherwise, data transferred into and out of Lambda functions will be charged at the <a href="https://aws.amazon.com/ec2/pricing/on-demand/" target="_blank" rel="noopener noreferrer">EC2 data transfer rates</a> as listed under the “Data transfer” section.

 ## In closing